Daksh1207/Sudoku/README.md

-# snake
+# 🐍 snake 🐍

+Multiplatform 2D snake game written in Go.

+Play it at -> soon :D

+## Lore

-I love the snake game since I'm a child.
-Nowadays I can't find one that I really like, so I've decided to program my own.
+I've loved the snake game since I was a child.
+Nowadays I can't find one that I really like, so I've decided to program my own game.

-I've chosen Go because I love the language and I want to practice it.
+I've chosen Go because I like the language and I want to practice it.
 It uses the [ebiten 2D game engine](https://github.com/hajimehoshi/ebiten).

-# Dev
+## Dev

-Tis game is still a WIP, so the only way to run it is for developers:
+Install the project requiered packages and run the main file:

 ```
 go run main.go